 Oyama Shrine is full of cool things to look at! | Photo by Carey Finn

 It’s not difficult to find affordable accommodation in Kanazawa, but if you are looking around, consider booking Vacational Rental Sunny Heights.
-It’s about 20 minutes from Kanazawa Station by bus (which run regularly) and it’s just down the raod from Kenrokuen Garden and the 21st Century Museum of Contemporary Art.
+It’s about 20 minutes from Kanazawa Station by bus, and is just down the road from Kenrokuen Garden and the 21st Century Museum of Contemporary Art.
 I found it to be spacious for the price, and it comes with an equipped kitchen, which is handy for self-catering.

 Time from Itoigawa: 50 minutes on the Hokuriku Shinkansen